Hannibal: Exile (after 195 BC)

 Seven years after the victory of Zama, the Romans, alarmed by Carthage's renewed prosperity and suspicious that Hannibal had been in contact with Antiochus III of the Seleucid Empire, sent a delegation to Carthage alleging that Hannibal was helping an enemy of Rome.
-Aware that he had many enemies, not least of which due to his financial reforms eliminating opportunities for oligarchical graft, Hannibal fled into voluntary exile before the Romans could demand that Carthage surrender him into their custody.
+Aware that he had many enemies, not the least of which were because of his financial reforms eliminating corruption, Hannibal fled into voluntary exile before the Romans could demand that Carthage surrender him into their custody.

-He journeyed first to Tyre, the mother city of Carthage, and then to Antioch, before he finally reached Ephesus, where he was honourably received by Antiochus.
-Livy states that the Seleucid king consulted Hannibal on the strategic concerns of making war on Rome.
+He journeyed first to Tyre, the mother city of Carthage, and then to Antioch, before he finally reached Ephesus where he was honourably received by Antiochus.
+Livy states that Antiochus consulted Hannibal on the strategic concerns of making war on Rome.
 According to Cicero, while at the court of Antiochus, Hannibal attended a lecture by Phormio, a philosopher, that ranged through many topics.
 When Phormio finished a discourse on the duties of a general, Hannibal was asked his opinion.
 He replied, "I have seen during my life many old fools; but this one beats them all."
-Another story, according to Aulus Gellius, is that after Antiochus III showed off the gigantic and elaborately equipped army he had created to invade Greece to Hannibal, he asked him if they would be enough for the Roman Republic, to which Hannibal replied, "I think all this will be enough, yes, quite enough, for the Romans, even though they are most avaricious."
+Another story, according to Aulus Gellius, is that after Antiochus showed Hannibal the gigantic and elaborately equipped army he had created to invade Greece, he asked him if they would be enough for the Roman Republic, to which Hannibal replied, "I think all this will be enough, yes, quite enough, for the Romans, even though they are most avaricious."

 In the summer of 193 BC, tensions flared up between the Seleucids and Rome.
 Antiochus gave tacit support to Hannibal's plans of launching an anti-Roman coup d'état in Carthage, yet it was not carried out.
-The Carthaginian general also advised equipping a fleet and landing a body of troops in the south of Italy, offering to take command himself.
-In 190 BC, after having suffered a series of defeats in the Roman–Seleucid War, Antiochus gave Hannibal his first significant military command after spending five years in the Seleucid court.
+Hannibal advised equipping a fleet and landing a body of troops in the south of Italy, offering to take command himself.
+In 190 BC, after having suffered a series of defeats in the Roman–Seleucid war, Antiochus gave Hannibal his first significant military command after spending five years in the Seleucid court.
 Hannibal was tasked with building a fleet in Cilicia from scratch.
 Although Phoenician territories like Tyre and Sidon possessed the necessary combination of raw materials, technical expertise, and experienced personnel, it took much longer than expected for it to be completed, most likely due to wartime shortages.